 A surgeon is a type of physician who has specialized training that allows them to perform operations to treat diseases and injuries.
 The work of a surgeon includes diagnosing conditions that require surgery, preparing patients, and conducting these complex procedures.

-The requirements for becoming a surgeon are similar to becoming a physician.
+The requirements for becoming a surgeon are similar to those for becoming a physician.
 You need a bachelor’s degree, a medical degree, and a specialized residency program that typically lasts 5–7 years.
 On top of that, surgeon qualifications include board certification and necessary licensure.

 Like physicians, surgeons have a median annual salary of $239,200 or higher and a job outlook of 3%.
 That makes this one of the highest-paying jobs for women in healthcare that requires not just theoretical knowledge and practical training but high precision and manual dexterity, critical thinking, and stamina.